Out-of-Domain Robustness via Targeted Augmentations: Introduction

 One approach to improving robustness is data augmentation, but how to design augmentations for OOD robustness remains an open question.
 Training with \emph{\shelf augmentations} developed for \id (ID) performance (\eg random crops and rotations) has sometimes improved OOD performance, but gains are often small and inconsistent across datasets~\citep{gulrajani2020search,wiles2021fine,hendrycks2021many}.
 Other work has designed augmentations to encourage \emph{domain invariance}, but gains can be limited, especially on real-world shifts \citep{yan2020improve,zhou2020deep,gulrajani2020search,ilse2021selecting,yao2022improving}.
 Some applied works have shown that heuristic, application-specific augmentations can improve OOD performance on specific tasks \citep{tellez2018whole,tellez2019quantifying,ruifrok2001quantification}.
 However, it is unclear what makes these augmentations successful or how to generalize the approach to other OOD problems.

 In this work, we study principles for designing data augmentations for OOD robustness.
 We focus on real-world scenarios in which there are some \emph{\domaindependent} features that are \emph{robust}, \ie where some features that vary across domains are predictive \ood.
 For example, in the wildlife monitoring application above, image backgrounds vary across cameras but also contain features that divulge the static camera's habitat (\eg savanna, forest, etc.).
 This information is predictive across all domains, as wild animals only live in certain habitats; it can also be necessary for prediction when foreground features are insufficient (\eg when animals are blurred or obscured).
+These real-world scenarios represent a shift from prior work, which typically assumes that only \emph{\domainindependent} features that are stable across domains, like the animal foregrounds, are necessary for prediction.